minprog/prog-project/20 Reference/15 Daily Standup/10 Daily Standup.md

 - Day 1: present your plans for the week, what is realistic?
 - Day 2: show your progress from Monday
-- Day 3: everyone shows their code, browsing around; others quickly provide feedback on the quality of the code (var. names, method names, comments, etc)
+- Day 3: everyone provides an update and makes a decision of what to submit and what to delete (if needed). others help!
-- Day 4: everyone provides an update and makes a decision of what to submit and what to delete (if needed). others help!
+- Day 4: everyone shows their repository and others do a final check for problems